How to Start a Blog - For 2021 & Beyond

 Your list can be shorter/longer, more detailed/less detailed than mine is, it does not matter.

 In this list lies your ideal Blog topic, so let’s filter it down.

 In my list, I have spent a long time playing Tennis, but I have recently started to learn the intricacies of Gardening and playing the Guitar, thus I am going to eliminate the latter ones from the list.

 And then there were two!

 Of the two options, I would choose Tennis over Photography.
 I have played the sport for 5+ years, I actively follow it, and I love discussing it.

 So, Tennis it is!

 The above was an example on how one can go about choosing a Blog niche from their Passions.
-My list will be different than mine, but the filtering criteria remains the same.
+My list will be different than yours, but the filtering criteria remains the same.
 If you are still confused on deciding what to choose, reach out to me here.

 3 Steps to launch your blog today

-Now that we have our blog niche, let’s launch it!
+Now that you have a blog niche, it's time to launch the blog!